 Modern stents are made of a wire mesh, generally covered with a thin material.
-They are easy to insert being encased in a pencil-thin sheath before release opposite the constriction.
-They usually cannot be taken out again.
+They are easy to insert as they are encase in a pencil-thin sheath until their release near the constriction.
+Once inserted, they cannot be taken out.
 They come in different internal diameters (usually 9-12 mm) and lengths to suit individual needs.
-Generally they are held in place by the constriction they are opening up.
-The aim of the stent is to improve your swallowing and allow you to drink and/or eat better than you have been able to recently but you will need to make changes to your usual diet.
+Generally, these stents are held in place by the very constriction they open up.
+The aim/objective of placing the stent is to improve your swallowing and allow you to drink and/or eat better than you have been able to recently, but you will need to make changes to your usual diet.